sankalpaacharya/sankalpa.info.np/src/content/posts/Everything you need to know about RSC.md

 ---
-title: "Understanding React Server Components By Building it from Scratch"
+title: "Understanding React Server Components By Building it from Scratch- Draft"
 description: "RSC/SSR is pretty confusing for all of the modern developers.
 In this blog, I do my best to explain RSC/SSR based on my understanding."
 date: 2025-07-09
 tags: ["react", "nextjs"]